VA Compensation for Adjustment Disorders — Everything You Need To Know

 VA’s Criteria of a Disability

-To decide whether your condition is eligible for benefits, a VA disability lawyer will also look at how seriously your condition affects your quality of life and ability to function.
+To decide whether your condition is eligible for benefits, a VA disability advocate will also look at how seriously your condition affects your quality of life and ability to function.
 In other words, does your condition keep you from working and/or otherwise impact your day to day life?
 And if so, to what extent?

 The answers to these questions determine how much compensation you would receive each month if you get approved.

-Lawyers can gather evidence and assemble it into a compelling picture of your condition and how it affects you.
+We can gather evidence and assemble it into a compelling picture of your condition and how it affects you.

 VA rates your disability on its severity and how significantly your daily life is affected by it.
 You receive more monthly compensation the higher your rating is.
 Adjustment disorder is rated as a psychological disorder, which can receive either a 10, 30, 50, 70 or 100% rating.